SQL

 Types of Views

-You can set up both materialized and normal Views.
 Normal Views are basically named queries.
 They can be used to avoid repeat statements in the queries.

 Materialized Views are tables that are created based on a specified query and get updated on a schedule (DAILY, WEEKLY).
-If NEVER is used, or the update rate is not specified, the View ‘freezes’ the data sample.
+If NEVER is used, or the update rate is not specified, the View "freezes" the data sample.

 Materialized Views can drastically speed up dashboard loading.
 Instead of running a query against a large data sample, you “freeze” the required part of it for a certain period of time (most often one calendar day) as a materialized View and then your dashboards get built much quicker.
 When using materialized Views, it’s a good idea to create intermediate data sets that can be used in a large number of dashboards, rather than setting up a separate View for each graph.